Fishing for Beginners: The Best time to Go Fishing

 Why are there good times and bad times to fish?

 Weather plays the biggest role in when fish like to eat.
-Fish are cold blooded creatures so if it is too hot or too cold they won’t eat as much.
+Fish are cold-blooded creatures so if it is too hot or too cold they won’t eat as much.

-The temperature of the water also influences the oxygen levels.
+The temperature of the water also influences oxygen levels.
 Too hot or too cold and the oxygen drops.
 That makes the fish sluggish and they must conserve energy.
 They will still eat, as long as the bait is right in front of their mouth.
 They won’t spend any energy finding or chasing bait.
+Make sure

 Time of day also plays a part.
 Early morning and evenings are when fish get the most hungry.
 I know those are the times I like to eat, too!

-Where and when to fish
+Where and When to Fish

 At night the water is a bit colder so the fish slow down.
 When the sun starts warming the water a bit the fish start to get active.
-With the sun not out for long in the morning it makes sense that the shallower waters will warm up first.
+With the sun not out for long in the morning, it makes sense that the shallower waters will warm up first.

 Middle of the day, particularly in the middle of summer, is known to be the worst time to fish.
 They will take an easy meal if it’s presented to them, however, so knowing a good spot is crucial.
 If you are a newbie, then you probably don’t know where those spots are yet.